 There are many things our partners can do that can cause us to question ourselves.
 However, few things cause this to happen more than cheating.
-Dealing with a cheating spouse is difficult enough, but the almost automatic response to question ourselves just makes it even harder.
+Dealing with a cheating spouse is difficult enough -- the hurt, pain and betrayal can be nearly unbearable.
+But the almost automatic response to question ourselves, wonder if we did something to make them cheat and if it’s somehow our fault, just makes it even harder.

 When dealing with a cheating spouse it's normal to ask how and why this happened, and in trying to answer those questions to assume that it has something to do with us.
-This line of thought, asking what we did wrong to cause the cheating happen, can take us down a bad path if we're not very careful.
+This line of thought, asking what we did wrong to cause the cheating happen, can take us down a bad path though if we're not very careful.

-When our partner chooses to be with another person, feelings about our own inadequacy are understandably triggered.
+When our partner chooses to be with another person, feelings about our own inadequacies are understandably triggered.
 Unfortunately, most of us already have insecurities about our self-worth that when we're cheated on only becomes worse.
+After this happens we assume that we’re not enough – not attractive enough, or smart enough, or interesting enough.
+And that our failings are what sent them into someone else’s bed.

 Take a look at the following social media post I wrote about how to deal with cheating and one woman's reaction to her cheating boyfriend.

-If you've been cheated on, you can probably relate in some way to the above woman's repeated questioning of her self-worth by her asking over and over, "What's wrong with me, what's wrong with me?"
+If you've been cheated on by your spouse, you can probably relate in some way to the above woman's repeated questioning of her self-worth by her asking over and over, "What's wrong with me, what's wrong with me?"

 The feelings of rejection that come with being cheated on are horribly hurtful.
 No question.
 And they are for nearly everyone but the most hardened of hearts.
 But when this pain gets mixed-up with our self-worth it multiplies how hard it is to deal with a cheating spouse.